fluzzeon/replugged-RemindMe/README.md

 # remind-me
-A Powercord plugin that allows you to set a reminder using the `remind <duration> <message>` command
+A Powercord plugin that allows you to set a reminder using the `remind add <duration> <message>` command

 ## Installation